 Configuring Twitter Feedback

-This feature is only available on the Advanced plan.
+Note: This feature is only available on the Advanced plan and you must have the Manage Advanced Inbox Features feature permission enabled.

 Configuring Customer Feedback Settings

-Before you can send feedback requests on Twitter replies, you will need to enable Twitter Feedback for your Twitter profile(s).
-To do this, click Customer Feedback in the Settings menu in Sprout.
+Before you can send feedback requests on Twitter replies, enable Twitter Feedback for your Twitter profile(s).
+To do this, navigate to Account and settings > Settings and then click Customer Feedback under Inbox.

 At the top of the Customer Feedback screen, use the profile picker to choose the profile you'd like to configure.
 Then select Enable Feedback for this profile to begin configuring the settings.